-You can make this fun and easy camping recipes for kids a special evening campfire treat with these extra touches.
+You can make this camping recipe a special evening treat for the kids with these extra touches.

 - While the Monkey Bread is baking, have your young campers get themselves a small stick - about pencil-thick and 12-18 inches long.
 Show them how to strip a couple inches of bark and sharpen one end.
 These will be their "spears" to be used for snagging the Monkey bread from the Dutch oven.

 - When the Monkey Bread is done, remove it from the fire and take the lid off.
-Then let the kids gather round and "spear" their campfire treats right out of the Dutch oven - it's a lot more fun and participatory than just handing them out on plates. **Just make sure you supervise them - after all it is hot food coming out of a hot cast iron Dutch oven.
+Keep the kids back a moment for the heat to vent out of the oven, and then let the kids gather round and "spear" their campfire treats right out of the Dutch oven - it's a lot more fun and participatory than just handing them out on plates. **Just make sure you supervise them - after all it is hot food coming out of a hot cast iron Dutch oven.

-Top of the evening in style with a cup of hot chocolate, and make it a campfire treat they will remember for a long time.
+Top off the evening in style with a cup of hot chocolate or a cool drink, (depending on the weather, and the kids preferences), and make it a campfire treat they will remember for a long time.

 Camping Dessert for kids